Divorce & Attachment Styles: How It Affects Them

 It’s difficult and almost impossible to state one style of attachment and deem it most likely to go through a divorce, because such things aren’t universal.
 Relationships are unique and individuals within them are unique.
 Slapping the “most likely to divorce” sticker would be unprofessional and would target specific groups of individuals.

-There are some signs that point to the fact that avoidant and anxious attachment styles attract one another and that they form a rocky basis for a stable marriage due to the innate incompatibilities of these two types of attachment.
+There are some signs that point to the fact that avoidant and anxious attachment styles, including the dismissive avoidant attachment style, attract one another and that they form a rocky basis for a stable marriage due to the innate incompatibilities of these two types of attachment.

 However, drawing conclusions from such matters isn’t advisable and would be unfair toward such individuals.
 The truth of this matter is that we all are unique, and so are our relationships, and to mark any one marriage as more likely to fail isn’t something we’d ever want to do.